1998 All-Ireland Senior Football Championship final: Match

+This year's final was played on 27 September.

 Summary

 Galway defeated Kildare by a scoreline of 1–14 to 1–10.
-They took their first Sam Maguire Cup in 32 years - since the 1966 team completed a three-in-a-row for the county.
+They took their first Sam Maguire Cup in 32 years – since the 1966 team completed a three-in-a-row for the county.

 Like in their semi-final against Derry, Galway started well and had three unanswered points on the board by the 13th minute, one of which saw Michael Donnellan race towards the Kildare at great speed before taking his point.
 Kildare got their first score through Eddie McCormack In the 20th minute, Kildare took the lead, after Dermot Earley scored a goal.

 In response, Michael Donnellan galvanised his team with a moment of GAA magic.
 From his own defence, he proceeded to charge up the field at lightning pace, exchanging a pass with Kevin Walsh in midfield.
 The ball found its way to Seán Óg De Paor who finished the move with a well-taken point.
 It was a score that quelled a potential run of scores for the Lilywhites.
-At the interval, the score was 1–05 to 0–05 in favour of Kildare.
+At the interval, the score was 1–5 to 0–5 in favour of Kildare.

 After the restart, Ja Fallon sniped a point off the arrears before Pádraic Joyce struck with a wonderful goal where he rounded goalkeeper Christy Byrne before finishing in front of an empty net.
 Galway had regained the lead and would never surrender it until the final whistle.
-By 50th minute, it was 1–11 to 1–06 to Galway.
+By the 50th minute, it was 1–11 to 1–6 to Galway.
 Kildare managed to cut the lead to three before injury time but Galway had the final score, courtesy of De Paor to give them their first title in 32 years.